Emergent Elasticity and Quasiconformal Flow in Active Solids: Discussion

 To describe tissue flow driven by adiabatic dynamics of active stress, one tracks the reference state $z(\xi,\bar\xi, t)$ of the evolving tension metric $\mathbf{g}(t)$.
-The time evolution $\dot{z}$ is governed by a \emph{Beltrami flow}, Eq.~\eqref{eq:beltrami_flow}.
+The resulting QC \emph{adiabatic flow} $\dot{z}$ is governed Eq.~\eqref{eq:beltrami_flow_Eulerian}.
 Large deformations entail topological cell rearrangement.
 This raises the challenge of incorporating discrete topology into a continuum theory.
-On a cell level, topological information can be ``geometrized'' via the so-called circle packing of the cell adjacency graph, whose existence and uniqueness is guaranteed by the Koebe--Andreev--Thurston theorem~\cite{Stephenson2005}.
+On a cell level, topological information can be ``geometrized'' via the so-called "circle packing" of the cell adjacency graph, whose existence and uniqueness is guaranteed by the Koebe--Andreev--Thurston theorem~\cite{Stephenson2005}.
 As explained in the companion paper~\cite{Claussen.etal2026a}, the circle packing is a ``discrete'' conformal embedding of the equilateral triangulation formed by the adjacency graph.
-In the continuum, it becomes the isothermal embedding $\zeta(\xi,\bar\xi)$ of the adjacency metric $\mathbf{a}$.
-Tension dynamics, plastic flow, and elastic deformation can thus be formulated as two coupled Beltrami flows, Eqs.~\eqref{eq:beltrami_flow}, and~\eqref{eq:Beltrami_flow_a}.
+In the continuum, it becomes the isothermal embedding $\zeta(\xi,\bar\xi)$ of the adjacency metric $\mathbf{a}$, and cell rearrangement becomes the \emph{flip flow} $\dot{\zeta}$.
+Tension dynamics, plasticity, and elastic deformation can thus be formulated as two coupled QC flows, Eqs.~\eqref{eq:beltrami_flow_Eulerian}, and~\eqref{eq:Beltrami_flow_a}.
 This principled approach naturally incorporates the local tension configuration via the Jacobian $\partial_{\boldsymbol{\zeta}}\mathbf{z}$.

-In conventional models of tissue flow, imbalanced active stresses act against viscous dissipation~\cite{Streichan.etal2018,Saadaoui.etal2020,Serra.etal2023}.
-In the present theory, by contrast, it is the adiabatic change of active stress that drives flow.
-This has implications for connecting cell-level models to their large-scale behavior.
-In this picture, a steady-state tension anisotropy emerges from the balance of anisotropy-increasing processes (such as mechanical feedback or morphogen ``drive'') and relaxation by T1s.
-By contrast, the macroscopic stress remains isotropic (in the absence of external forces).
-Tension anisotropy has previously been identified with an anisotropic active stress tensor~\cite{Streichan.etal2018}.
-These discrepant predictions could be tested by laser ablations on a supracellular scale.